flaviohasd/TPM-Vibration/README.md

   SIMULACAO: The main code, where all the constants and properties of the gear mesh and operation.
 Holding all the other functions mentioned below;

-  ENGRENAGEM: It calculates the dimentions given the entries in SIMULATION;
+  ENGRENAGEM: It calculates the dimentions given the entries in SIMULACAO;

-  OPERACAO: Calculates the gear mesh relations given the entries in SIMULATION;
+  OPERACAO: Calculates the gear mesh relations given the entries in SIMULACAO;

-  ENGRENAMENTO: Calculates the mesh parameters given the gear and operation entries in SIMULATION;
+  ENGRENAMENTO: Calculates the mesh parameters given the gear and operation entries in SIMULACAO;

   MASSA: Calculates de equivalent mass of the sistem given the dimentions and the profile modification;